Searching ...

 Little ones love the challenge of stairs when they’re learning to crawl and walk.
 But the risk of injuries increases significantly when our off-balance toddlers want to explore the ups and downs.
 So, if you have young children, prioritize the stairs as part of your home child-proofing.
 Some measures:

-1. Install Safety Gates: Safety gates need to be at the top and bottom of the staircase.
+1. Install Safety Gates: Safety gates must be at the top and bottom of the staircase.
 Choose hardware-mounted gates rather than pressure-mounted ones for maximum security.
+Check that their safety latches are more challenging for little ones to open.

 2. Secure Open Railings: Installing a banister guard or Plexiglas stops small children from slipping through the gaps, potentially falling or getting painfully stuck.